6707d29604db87e05f665286 Diagnostictoolonetoone

 Diagnostic tool demand is hitting a critical mass, with experts predicting a 1:1 tech-to-tool ratio by decade’s end.

 This is Part One of a two-part story.
-Click here for Part Two when it becomes available.
+Click here for Part Two.

 Eight years ago, a commercial vehicle shop, on average, had one diagnostic tool per six technicians, according to Noregon Systems.
 By the end of this year, the diagnostic solution provider estimates the ratio will be 1:3.